Export Requirements by Country and Jurisdiction (N-Z)

 Ukraine has adopted the certification requirements in place for the European Union (EU).

-Certifying officers must verify that all firms that handled processed or stored the product and its ingredients are listed as current approved shippers to the EU.
+Certifying officers must verify that all firms that handled, processed, or stored the product and its ingredients are listed as current approved shippers to the E.U.

 Certification Requirements